 Per Homeland Security Directive and the National Incident Management System (NIMS), the Incident Command system is the required emergency response model for the nation.
 Accordingly, the University of Alabama and its counterparts at the city, county, and state all use this system to manage emergencies.
 The system provides a standardized management procedure that pursues an integrated, efficient, and coordinated emergency response.

-More information about NIMS and incident command system (ICS) can be found here.
+More information about NIMS and incident command system (ICS) can be found on the NIMS page.

 The ICS model can vary depending on the size and complexity of the incident.
 While every incident will have an Incident Commander (IC), the other positions are filled as needed.
 See below for a fully staffed incident command organization.